ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 An important parameter of a PPM deployment is the minimum batch size.
 If an aggregation includes too few inputs, then the outputs can reveal information about individual participants.
-Aggregators use the batch size field of the `Params` structure to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a PPM task if the minimum batch size is too small.
+Aggregators use the batch size field of the shared task parameters to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a PPM task if the minimum batch size is too small.
 This document does not specify how to choose minimum batch sizes.